bestinslot-xyz/brc20-programmable-module/README.md

 > [!WARNING]
 > `BRC20_PROG_BALANCE_SERVER_URL` must be set for this precompile to work.

+> [!WARNING]
+> Ticker is case sensitive, and must match exactly what the indexer has recorded.
+It's a bytes array, so it can be passed as hex encoded bytes of the ticker string (e.g. `0x6F726469` for "ordi").

 ### BIP322 Verifier Contract

 `BIP322_Verifier` contract can be used to verify a BIP322 signature.
 This precompile uses the [rust-bitcoin/bip322](https://github.com/rust-bitcoin/bip322) library.